GuilhermeStracini/apiclient-boilerplate-dotnet/README.md

 # API Client boilerplate template

-A boilerplate API client template for those that want to build a .NET API clients wrappers
+A boilerplate API client template for those who want to build a .NET API client wrappers

 <!-- Remove the following lines until the following comment section -->